 External conflict: She’s besieged by persistent suitors vying for her hand in marriage, forcing her to find ways to deter them until she receives word of Odysseus.

-Start developing your story idea on Now Novel and brainstorm believable conflicts, characters and themes .
+Get novel help and brainstorm believable conflicts, characters and themes .